jlee55504/Decoder-ring-project/README.md

 ![Alt text](https://github.com/jlee55504/Decoder-ring-project/blob/main/imgs/Caesar%20cipher%20image.png?raw=true "The Caesar cipher")

-The Caesar shift relies on taking the alphabet and "shifting" letters to the right or left, based on the typical alphabetic order.
+Based on the typical alphabetic order, the Caesar shift relies on taking the alphabet and "shifting" letters to the right or left.

 Function caesar() takes a message (input), number of letter shifts (shift), and an optional (encode) parameter to shift the specified number of shifts to the given message (input) and returns the answer.
 If the "_encode_" parameter is set to false, the (shift) parameter is reversed (i.e. 8 becomes -8) and applied to the message (input).
 Spaces and other nonalphabetic symbols are maintained throughout the answer.
 If a letter is shifted so that it goes "off" the alphabet (e.g., a shift of 3 on the letter z), it wraps around to the front of the alphabet (e.g., z becomes c).
 Capital letters are ignored.